Delhi Itinerary: how to spend 3 days in Delhi

-Again, Most Indians are friendly people, just be careful with anyone actively approaching you to ‘help’ or the ones who are working in the tourist business.
+Again, Most Indians are friendly people.
+Just be careful with anyone actively approaching you to ‘help’ or the ones who are working in the tourist business.
 There is a tourist police, but opinions are divided about how effective they are.

 Solo female travel in Delhi

-Use the Female only carriage in the metro: The female only carriage is not only saving you from a lot of staring and possibly groping, it is also much more quiet and clean.
+Use the Female only carriage in the metro: The female only carriage is not only saving you from a lot of staring and groping, it is also much more quiet and clean.

 Look as if you know where you are going: Even if you are completely lost, look self-assured and pretend you know your way.
-If you need help finding your way ask other woman, but be prepared for the wobble answer.
+Make it a rule that once it gets dark you get back at your hotel, unless you are with other people.

-Look for other woman in the street: If you feel someone is following you try to look for other woman and ask for help.
+Look for other women in the street: If you feel someone is following you try to look for another woman and ask for help.
 Often informing passersby of a dodgy situation will scare away a possible offender.
 Don’t accept any invitation or let a single man take you somewhere secluded or quiet.